ashugoyal6799/my-portfolio/content/journey/index.md

 ### 🧠 Sprinto (2024–Present)

 **Rebuilding how we handle async work.**
-Led the adoption of Temporal to rethink long-running backend workflows.
+Led the adoption of Temporal to rethink long-running backend workflows, reducing error rates from 5-6% to 0.5%.
 Created reusable patterns for workflows, improving observability, retry logic, and dev onboarding.
+Architected hybrid task queue system with priority queues and dynamic worker management for 50+ integration providers.

 ---